Appearance & Reality > The Lord Jesus Christ > Strong and weak

 37 They were stoned, they were sawn in two, they were tempted, they were put to death with the sword; they went about in sheepskins, in goatskins, being destitute, afflicted, ill-treated

-38 (men of whom the world was not worthy), wandering in deserts and
+38 (men of whom the world was not worthy), wandering in deserts and mountains and caves and holes in the ground.

-True strength can be expressed in different ways in different phases of a person's life.
+True strength can be expressed in different ways in different phases of a person’s life.
 For example, as a fugitive fleeing from King Saul, David went through a lot of hardships and difficulties.
 But the Lord was with him and granted him success.
 He was strong in the Lord at that time.
 In another phase, David was a powerful king over a conquering Israel.
-He was still faithful to the Lord, and generally was strong in the Lord.
+He was still faithful to the Lord, and generally strong in the Lord.

 This was also the case with Joseph and Daniel.
 The Lord was with Joseph while he was a slave and prisoner.
-Subsequently, Joseph was exalted to a high position in Egypt and he continued to be faithful to the Lord.
-So in all these contexts, Joseph was strong in the Lord.
-Daniel was in an exalted earthly position for many years, serving different kings.
-During the reign of King Darius, there was a conspiracy against Daniel and he was thrown into the lions' den.
-But whether he was in an exalted position or in the lions' den, Daniel was strong in the Lord.
+Subsequently, when Joseph was exalted to a high position in Egypt, he continued to be faithful to the Lord.
+In all these contexts, Joseph was strong in the Lord.

-In Romans 15:2, Paul exhorts each one to “please his neighbor for his good, to his edification”.
+In Romans 15:2, Paul exhorts each one to “please his neighbour for his good, to his edification”.
 We are to please our neighbour for his ultimate well-being.
-True strength from the Lord is intended for building up, not just for us to feel good that we have strength.
+True strength from the Lord is intended for building up, not for us to feel good that we have strength.
 The Lord strengthens us that we may be able to live out the truth, that His purposes may be fulfilled in and through our lives.

 Copyright

-The content of this message is protected by Copyright ©2006 Lim Kou.
+The content of this message is protected by Copyright ©2010 Lim Kou.
 Permission is given to print and reproduce part (where the meaning intended is retained and the part is not quoted out of context) or all the content, for personal use or for distribution, on condition that there is proper acknowledgement, no changes are made and the content distributed free of charge.
 Please be prayerful and discreet in distributing or making the content available to others.
 This paragraph and that below should be included in any and all content reproduced for distribution.

 Scripture Quotations